-Since 1 January 2011, new high-speed broadband networks have been required to be wholesale-only.
-The Government is amending these rules to make them clearer and more effective, and allow network providers to run separate wholesale and retail businesses on a ‘functionally separated’ basis.
+Since 1 January 2011, new high speed broadband networks have been required to be wholesale-only.
+The Government is amending these rules to make them clearer and more effective, and allow network providers to run separate wholesale and retail businesses on a 'functionally separated' basis.
 This will create new commercial opportunities for providers and encourage them to invest and compete to offer better services for consumers.
-Network providers will need to obtain the approval of the Australian Competition and Consumer Commission (ACCC) by submitting a functional separation undertaking to it.
+Network providers will need to obtain the approval of the Australian Competition and Consumer Commission (ACCC) by submitting a functional separation undertaking.
 The ACCC will consider undertakings based on whether they promote the long-term public interest.

 The reform package will also remove rules that required networks servicing small businesses to be wholesale-only.
 Small businesses will benefit because competition will promote investment in networks and services to meet their specific needs.

 The ACCC will also be able to exempt very small operators from the rules.
 This is expected to encourage new entrants into the market.

 We consulted on the Telecommunications Reform Package between December 2016 and February 2017.